humdrum-tools/vhv-documentation/filter/fb/index.md

 ## *Intervallsatz* ##

-When working e.g. with polyphonic renaissance music the *Intervallsatz* option `-i` (`--intervallsatz`) is the best way to display the numbers of each voice directly under it's staff.
+Especially with e.g. polyphonic renaissance music the *Intervallsatz* option `-i` (`--intervallsatz`) is the best way to display the numbers of each voice directly under it's staff.
 This is a good way for students to get a fast overview over the intervals and check for possible dissonant or parallel intervals.
 Recommended options are in combination with `-i -c -a -t -m`.

 {% include verovio.html
 	source="intervallsatz"